hackersalman/Bug-Hunting-Cheatsheet/CSRF.md

 ---

-## Testing CSRF Token and CSRF Cookies
+## Testing CSRF Token and CSRF Key Cookies

 **If CSRF cookie Not Tied With User Session Cookie**

 1. **Submit an invalid CSRF token**: See if the application accepts it.
 2. **Submit a valid CSRF token from another user**: Check if the token is user-specific.
-3. **Submit a valid CSRF token and CSRF cookie from another user**: Test if both token and cookie are required to match.
+3. **Submit a valid CSRF token and CSRF Key cookie from another user**: Test if both token and cookie are required to match.
 4. **Assign a random value to token + cookie**: In a duplicated token cookie, try setting the same random value to both.

 **If CSRF cookie Tied With User Session Cookie**